| Marriage Certificate |

-Casper Faulring was born in Germany and came to America with his parents.
+Johann Caspar Faulring was born in Germany and came to America with his parents.
 The family settled in the Town of Concord, Erie County, New York.
-His name was generally rendered "Casper" in America, using the Anglicized.
+His name was generally rendered "Casper" in America, using the anglicized spelling.
 It is there he met and married Barbara Foerster on March 1, 18686, an immigrant from Bohemia.
 Casper and Barbara lived in the Town of Concord where they raised a family of eight children:

 |v.||Christian Edward Faulring||Christain was born on March 14, 18764, and he died on January 14, 195110.
 Christian married Bertha Smith.|